johnwargo/word-clock-neomatrix-wifi-desktop/readme.md

 In the original project, the code set the real-time clock time using the build date/time for the Arduino Sketch running on the board.
 The sketch did this the first time it ran, and there was no easy way to update it later.
 As I mentioned in the introduction, I ran into some time leakage problems (after about a year running, the time wasn't anywhere near the actual time) so I wrote a simple modification to the code that let you reset it manually (read more in [Word Clock Time Issues](https://johnwargo.com/internet-of-things-iot/word-clock-time-issues.html)).

-This version still has the original code that sets the RTC date/time using the build date/time, but since the sketch runs on an Arduino-compatible device with Wi-Fi, I can use [Network Time Protocol](https://en.wikipedia.org/wiki/Network_Time_Protocol) (NTP) to periodically update the RTC from the network.
+This version still has the original code that sets the RTC date/time using the build date/time, but since the sketch runs on an Arduino-compatible device with Wi-Fi, I can use Network Time Protocol to periodically update the RTC from the network.

 So, here's the order of RTC-related things in the sketch: